 Give your body time to digest

 This is super important for all netball players.
-Netball is a high-intensity sport, then throw in changes of direction as well and jumping and leaping.
+Netball is a high-intensity sport with changes in direction, jumping and leaping thrown in.
 All these movements put huge pressure on your body and the last thing your body needs to be doing as it’s leaping up and down and from side to side is digesting food.
 Aim to eat at least two hours before a netball match to give your body time to digest properly.
 We appreciate this isn’t always possible however so if a busy schedule means you have an hour or less, stick to eating little and often that day and make sure your “final” meal is a lighter one and a mix of carbohydrates, protein and some fats.

 By boosting your energy levels through regular meals you’ll have more strength to exercise.
-For example, if you had a netball match in the evening, see it as three opportunities to get your nutrition right during the day by balancing the quantity of carbohydrates, protein and fat you consume at mealtimes.
-If you leave fueling your workout until the last meal before your match it’s likely you’ll feel sluggish and full which is far from ideal when your teammates need you to be firing on all cylinders.
+For example, if you’re wondering what to eat before a netball game in the evening, see it as three opportunities to get your nutrition right during the day by balancing the number of carbohydrates, protein and fat you consume at mealtimes.
+If you leave fueling your workout until the last meal before your netball game, it’s likely you’ll feel sluggish and full which is far from ideal when your teammates need you to be firing on all cylinders.

 You do you

-There’s a lot of advice on social media and the internet about what you “should” eat and it can be overwhelming.
+There’s a lot of advice online about what you “should” eat and it can be overwhelming.
 Balance is everything.
 If you’re getting a good mix of the food groups mentioned above, eating colourful plates, and eating healthy snacks you’re on the right track.
 That’s not to say certain foods are off-limits, here at Elite Netball Academy we also enjoy eating chocolate, the odd packet of sweets and bacon sandwiches!
-You’ve got to enjoy what you’re eating and hey, some jelly babies at half time during a match will always go down well with your teammates.
+You’ve got to enjoy what you’re eating and hey, some jelly babies at halftime will always go down well with your teammates.